openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 Function: Constructs a [TreeSet](collection_package_class.md#class-treesett-where-t--comparablet) containing all elements from the specified array.

-Elements are inserted into the [TreeSet](collection_package_class.md#class-treesett-where-t--comparablet) in their original order.
-Since duplicate elements are not allowed, only one instance of each duplicate element will be retained.
+Elements are inserted into the [TreeSet](collection_package_class.md#class-treesett-where-t--comparablet) in the order they appear in the array.
+Since duplicate elements are not allowed, only one instance of each element will be retained.

 Parameters:

 - elements: [Array](../../core/core_package_api/core_package_structs.md#struct-arrayt)\<T> - The input array.

-Returns:
+Return Value:

-- [TreeSet](collection_package_class.md#class-treesett-where-t--comparablet)\<T> - A [TreeSet](collection_package_class.md#class-treesett-where-t--comparablet) containing elements of type T.
+- [TreeSet](collection_package_class.md#class-treesett-where-t--comparablet)\<T> - A [TreeSet](collection_package_class.md#class-treesett-where-t--comparablet) of type T.

 ### func add(T)